zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 2. Target: ATP (Autonomous Transactions Processing) instance setup in the OCI cloud, with all the required credentials for user, schema and object creation (eg ADMIN user), along with network connectivity (VCN) between SQL Developer and MySQL and ATP database wallet file.
 We will use this database for Migraiton repository as well.
 You can equally run this migration on ADW (Autonomous Datawarehouse).
 Here's a How-to blog post: [Creating an Autonomous Transaction Processing (ATP) Database](https://blogs.oracle.com/weblogicserver/post/creating-an-autonomous-transaction-processing-atp-database).
 Or you can follow this lab: [Prerequisite 1 - Create ADB as Target (Optional)] (?lab=adb-provision-conditional).
 This lab is optional, if you already have an ADB instance (just make sure, your ADB - port 1522 is accessable to SQL Developer instance on-premises or OCI cloud, depending on your scenario).

-3. An environment, usually your laptop or another instance in OCI (Oracle Cloud Infrastructure), where you will install and run Oracle SQL Developer.
+3. Client: An environment, usually your laptop or another instance in OCI (Oracle Cloud Infrastructure), where you will install and run Oracle SQL Developer.
 We will follow windows based installation.
 If you want to set up in OCI cloud, follow this doc: [create Windows instance](https://docs.oracle.com/en-us/iaas/Content/GSG/Reference/overviewworkflowforWindows.htm) and [RDP from your laptop/desktop](https://blogs.oracle.com/pcoe/post/enable-windows-instance-access-via-rdp-on-oracle-compute-cloud-service) (for remote desktop sharing).
 Or you can also follow this  lab: [Prerequisite 2 - Create Windows VM to run Oracle SQL Developer (Optional)] (?lab=create-windows-vm).
 If you plan to run SQL Developer from your laptop or any desktop, you can skip this lab.
 Just make sure, your laptop/desktop has access to ADB and MySQL databases and ports.

-4. All above 3 environments should have network connectivity among each other, including allowing the required ports for the respective databases (defauts: 1522 for ATP and 3306 for MySQL).
-Ideally, a VCN for ADB and SQL Developer instances in OCI and a VPN connectivity (for security) to MySQL on-premises.
+4. Networking: All above 3 environments should have network connectivity among each other, including allowing the required ports for the respective databases (defauts: 1522 for ATP and 3306 for MySQL).
+And you will also need a VCN for ADB and SQL Developer instances in OCI and a VPN connectivity (for security, if required) to connect to MySQL on-premises.

 *Let's get Started!*